ericsink/SQLitePCL.raw/README.md

 ## QuickStart

-Add the nuget to your platform projects (ios, android, wp).
+Add the SQLitePCL.raw NuGet package to your platform projects (iOS, Android, Windows, etc) and to your PCL projects as needed.
-Optionally add it to your PCL projects where you need to call sqlite methods.

-Select the version of SQLite to use by adding this line to your solution file :
+On some platforms, you can select the version of SQLite to use by adding an MSBuild property like the following to your project file:

     <UseSQLiteFrom>packaged_sqlite3</UseSQLiteFrom>